deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 The Eigenlayer protocol achieves _High_ centralization risk scores for its _Upgradeability_, _Exit Window_ and _Accessibility_ dimensions.
 It achieves _Low_ centralization risk scores for its _Autonomy_ dimension.
 Eigenlayer overall ranks _Stage 0_.
 The impact of the _Upgradeability_ and _Exit Window_ on the overall score is _Medium_ (_Stage 1_), because the permission owners satisfy the _Security Council Requirements_.

-The protocol could reach Stage 1 by offering an alternative frontend or self-hosting option for _Stakers_ and _Restakers_ to manage their delegation and withdrawal.
+The protocol could reach _Stage 1_ by offering a self-hosting option for _Stakers_ and _Restakers_ to manage their delegation and withdrawal.

-The project additionally could advance to Stage 2 if ...
+The project additionally could advance to _Stage 2_ if alternative frontends are available for _Stakers_ and _Restakers_ to manage their delegation and withdrawal and the _Upgradeability_ is protected by 30 days _Exit Window_.

 # Reviewer's Notes